 On April 3rd, during Passover, Peretz dies of a heart attack in Warsaw.
 Dinezon sits as a shomer (watchman) until his friend’s body is removed from the apartment.
 One hundred thousand mourners turn out for Peretz’s funeral.

 On May 13th, Sholem Aleichem dies in America.
-One hundred thousand mourners line the streets of New York City for his funeral.
+Over one hundred and fifty thousand mourners line the streets of New York City for his funeral.

 In the same year as the Russian Revolution, Dinezon’s friend Sholem Abramovitsh dies in Odessa.

-Surrounded by family and friends, Jacob Dinezon dies in his Warsaw apartment on August 29.
+On August 29, surrounded by family and friends, Jacob Dinezon dies in his Warsaw apartment at Karmelica 29.

 In a show of solidarity, Jewish mourners from all walks of life come out in the tens of thousands to express their grief on the day of his funeral.
 His final wish is fulfilled when he is buried beside his friend Peretz in the Okopowa Street Jewish Cemetery.